 What does it cover?

-The basic coverage also generally provides benefits if your trip is delayed or interrupted.
-It also pays for lost or delayed baggage, some medical benefits if you’re injured during your vacation, and emergency evacuation if something horrible happens during your vacay.
+Basic coverage also (generally) provides benefits if your trip is delayed or interrupted.
+It often pays for lost or delayed baggage, some medical benefits if you’re injured during your vacation, and emergency evacuation if something horrible happens during your stay.

 Needless to say, read the terms carefully before you buy so you fully understand what is covered.